DATA-DOG/gophers.lt/content/post/go1.6.release-party.md

 ## Venue

-We are sure the event will be on **February 17-th** but location and time is still pending.
-This post will be updated as soon as we are aware about it.
+The event will be on **February 17-th at VU MIF, Naugarduko st. 24**.

 ## Schedule